 - 1. In the Salesforce Console Home Page, click Macros or M to open the Macros widget.
-You also can access macros from the Macros - 2.
-Click the macro that you want to delete. - 3.
-If you are using the Macros widget, click the View Detail icon ().
-(This step is not necessary if you are using the Macros tab.) - 4.
+You also can access macros from the Macros tab. - 2.
+Click the macro that you want to delete. - 4.
 Click Delete. - 5.
 Click OK on the confirmation window.